 A wide range of different lenders offer unsecured loans in the UK, but the interest rates on those loans can vary quite considerably even though they all use the Bank of England’s base rate as their starting point.

-Your own credit history will have an impact on the APR you’re offered, of course, and the amount of debt you already have prior to taking out this new unsecured loan can also have an impact.
+Your own credit history will have an impact on the APR you’re offered, of course, and the amount of debt you already have prior to taking out this new unsecured loan can also influence the lender’s loan calculator.

 But the lender you decide to go with can affect the interest rate you pay as well, even if you have a flawless credit history and no other debts, which is why it’s always a good idea to compare unsecured loans from a range of different lenders before you sign on that dotted line.